SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 Email click tracking

-When running email marketing, we often track metrics like open rate (how many recipients opened our email), CTR (click-through rate), unsubscribed rate, etc., to evaluate business performance and how successful our campaign was.
+When running email marketing campaigns, we often track metrics like open rate (how many recipients opened the email), CTR (click-through rate), unsubscribed rate, etc., to evaluate business performance and how successful the campaigns were.

 Usually, these metrics are provided by default by email marketing tools.
 But how do they get that data?